Oomnitza/oomnitza-connector/README.md

 `password`: The password to use when connecting to the server using `SQL Server` authentication.
 Ignored when using `Windows` authentication.

+`driver`: The driver name used to communicate with SCCM database.
+In most of the cases has to be left empty; if left empty the connector will try to use the most recent driver.

+In Windows environment there is always should be at least one legacy driver named "SQL Server".
+In other environments you may have to explicitly install drivers ([download drivers](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server)).

+Please refer to this [page](https://github.com/mkleehammer/pyodbc/wiki/Connecting-to-SQL-Server-from-Windows) for the list of currently supported drivers.

 `env_password`: (optional) the name of the environment variable containing the password value to use.
 The `password` field will be ignored.